deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

 > **Note!** Remember to configure the audit policy, because Deckhouse only collects Kubernetes audit events from the system namespaces by default.
 > An example of configuration can be found in the [control-plane-manager](../040-control-plane-manager/) module documentation.

+## Alerting

+If a number of `runtime-audit-engine` pods are not scheduled, then the `D8RuntimeAuditEngineNotScheduledInCluster` alert will be generated.